[L’industrie c’est fou] Nomadic solar panels inspired by origami

 These solar panels deliver a maximum power of 500W when open and 100W when closed.
 A 300W version also exists.
 Made in Italy, they are notably made of recycled carbon fiber and monocrystalline silicon bifacial cells.

 Sara Plaga and Kim-Joar Myklebust were also inspired by NASA to develop their panels.
-Indeed, the American space agency, through its Jet Propulsion laboratory and in partnership with Brigham Young University, developed in 2014 a foldable space solar panel that could equip satellites.
+Indeed, the American space agency, through its Jet Propulsion laboratory and in partnership with Brigham Young University, developed in 2014 a foldable space solar panel that might equip satellites.
 Its designers also claimed that it would be able to send energy back to Earth using microwaves.
 But, almost ten years later, this innovation has still not reached space.

 Selected for you